POB3

 review:

-molecular function annotation captures POB3's ability to physically
+function annotation captures POB3's ability to physically interact with

 action: ACCEPT